Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Bayesian forward model

 \section{Bayesian forward model}

 We construct a Bayesian forward model to jointly infer the period--luminosity relation parameters, the parallax zero-point offset $\deltapi$, and per-star distances, broadly following the forward-modelling framework of~\citet{Stiskalek_2026}.
 Our approach differs from that of~\citetalias{Riess_2021}, who optimise in parallax space using model (i.e., photometric) parallaxes derived from observed magnitudes and periods, in that we forward-model the Cepheid observables directly by sampling per-star distances as latent variables.
 The data consist of Wesenheit apparent magnitudes $\mWH$ from \ac{HST}, pulsation periods $P$, spectroscopic metallicities $[{\rm O/H}]$, and \textit{Gaia} EDR3 parallaxes $\varpi$ for the $66$ \ac{MW} Cepheids described in~\cref{sec:data}, together with the host geometric distance and Cepheid photometry in the \ac{LMC} and N4258~(\cref{tab:observables}).
 The model comprises four Cepheid populations, all consistently measured with \ac{HST}: the two \ac{MW} campaigns \ac{C22} and \ac{C27}, and the \ac{LMC} and N4258.
 All four share the period--luminosity relation parameters $(\MWH,\, \bW,\, \ZW)$, while the two \ac{MW} campaigns share the parallax zero-point offset $\deltapi$.
 Each population $p$ has independent period distribution hyperparameters, and all populations except the \ac{LMC} additionally have independent metallicity distribution hyperparameters~(Eq.~\ref{eq:logP_OH_prior}).
 For the \ac{LMC}, the catalogued metallicities are used as fixed covariates~(\cref{sec:likelihoods}).
 The two \ac{MW} campaigns are additionally modelled with independent intrinsic scatters $\sigma_{\rm int}^{\rm C22}$ and $\sigma_{\rm int}^{\rm C27}$; for the \ac{LMC} and N4258, an intrinsic scatter of $0.06~\magn$ is already included in the SH0ES-reported covariance matrices $\bm{\Sigma}_j$, and we do not recalibrate it.
 As we find, this $0.06~\magn$ scatter closely matches our inferred values for the \ac{MW} campaigns.
+This population-level independence is a flexible modelling choice rather than an assertion that the intrinsic Cepheid populations must differ; for simplicity, we treat the population hyperparameters independently.
+The period population prior has little direct leverage because period measurement uncertainties are negligible, so the likelihood effectively fixes each Cepheid's period to its observed value, and the period prior enters only through the population normalisation and selection terms.
+Similarly, the metallicity population prior has limited leverage because the metallicity measurement uncertainty is comparable to the width of the observed metallicity distribution, and the period--luminosity relation is only weakly sensitive to metallicity.
+For the intrinsic scatter, we explicitly test shared-scatter variants in~\cref{sec:results} and find that the period--luminosity parameters are robust.
 We denote the full set of global parameters $\bm{\Lambda}$; the directed acyclic graph of the model is shown in~\cref{fig:model_DAG}.